-Recently, some of my clients have had bad breakouts because they’d started taking biotin.
-If you’ve never heard of Biotin, it’s a supplement that’s taken to help with skin, hair and nail growth.
+Recently, some of my clients have had severe acne breakouts because they’d started taking biotin.
+If you’ve never heard of biotin, it’s a vitamin supplement to benefit the growth of skin, hair and nail.
 If you’re trying to grow your hair or nails or both, you’ve probably considered using a product with biotin in it, whether it’s a shampoo, liquid or a vitamin.

-If you have a B5 deficiency and take biotin it can actually cause acne.
+If you have a vitamin B5 deficiency and take biotin it can actually cause acne.
 This happens because there’s an imbalance of vitamins in your body.
-There isn’t much information online to help those who are curious about biotin, so I wanted to answer some questions about how biotin can change your skin.
+There isn’t much information online to help those who are curious about biotin, so I wanted to answer some questions about biotin for the skin.

-Biotin has other names such as vitamin B7 or vitamin H. It’s a B complex vitamin that converts food into energy and promotes cell growth in our bodies.
-When you’re deficient in biotin, you’ll notice hair loss or thinning hair, brittle nails and itchy or flakey skin.
+Referred to as vitamin B7 or vitamin H, Biotin is a complex B vitamin that converts food into energy and promotes cell growth in our bodies.
+Without enough vitamin B5, you might experience Biotin deficiency symptoms such as hair loss or thinning hair, brittle nails and itchy or flakey skin.

-Biotin isn’t the culprit but the Vitamin B5 deficiency it can cause is.
-Biotin and Pantothenic acid – Vitamin B5 – are absorbed through your intestines through the same receptors.
-When you take a biotin supplement, the biotin in your gut will outweigh the amount of vitamin B5 which can lead to a vitamin B5 deficiency.
+A vitamin of the B5 complex, pantothenic acid is absorbed through the receptors of your intestines.
+When you take a biotin supplement, the biotin in your gut will outweigh the amount of vitamin B5 leading to a vitamin B5 deficiency.
 Pantothenic acid is said to regulate the barrier function of your skin’s surface layer to reduce acne.
-When you have a deficiency of pantothenic acid or too much biotin in your system, it can cause your skin to breakout.
+When you have a deficiency of pantothenic acid or too much biotin in your system, it can cause a mild to severe acne breakout.

-Vitamin B5 and Biotin work together in your body.
-An excess of one often means there’s a deficiency in another in your gut.
 Vitamin B5 regulates the surface area of your skin, while B7 or biotin aids in the distribution of fatty acids and improves the keratin infrastructure of your skin.
-Working together, these two vitamins will keep your skin glowing and looking its best.
+Working together, vitamin B5 and biotin keep your skin glowing and looking its best.

 How Can I Avoid Acne and Improve my Hair or Skin?